 Dover Cliffs Path

 The paths are well marked.
 In steep sections, you also have the option to use stairs, which may be easier.
 Watch out for horse poop though.
 We saw several horses grazing on the cliffs.
 Note: The National Trust uses the regular browsing of sheep, cattle, and horses to keep the bushes and trees under control and allow the grassland flowers to thrive.

 There are no railings by the edge of the cliffs.
 This is wonderful for photos but made me nervous for people who were sitting or standing at the edge.
 Yes, we saw several people doing this.
-Personally, I made sure not to get too close to the edge and I still had fantastic views.
+Personally, when we were walking the White Cliffs of Dover, I made sure not to get too close to the edge and I still had fantastic views.
 Better safe than sorry!

 You can turn around at any point, the paths are fine for two way traffic.
 Many people choose to turn around at the Lighthouse, although the path does continue further.
 We were taking our time so it took us about 1 ½ hour to get to the lighthouse.
 I recommend at least walking to the viewpoint about 30 minutes from the parking lot.

 Before I did the Fan Bay Shelter tour, I couldn’t stop raving about the views from the cliffs.
 After the tour, I couldn’t stop thinking about the tunnels we had just been in.
 It was the highlight of our visit!
 The tunnels are open to the public for tours Friday to Monday from the end of March to the end of October, plus some additional days during the summer.

 These tunnels were used as a shelter during World War II.
 Being close to France, Dover was frequently under attack.
 Over 4,000 shells fell in the area.
 There were barracks above the tunnels but the soldiers would move into the tunnels during any attacks.
 At times, there could be almost 200 men inside.